Resinchem/Ultimate-Bedside-Lamp/docs/commands.md

 > **💡 Identifying the Active Controller**<br>As detailed in the [Web Application Overview]({{ '/webapp' | relative_url }}), look for these indicators to know which unit you are controlling:
 > * **Primary Controller:** Light Gray background; assigned Device Name in the header.
-> * **Display Controller:** Pale Yellow background; "Display" in the header/tab.
+> * **Display Controller:** Pale Yellow background; "Display" in the header/browser tab.
 {: .note }

 ---

 ## Primary Controller Commands
 These are found at the bottom of the primary controller’s web page.
-All **yellow** buttons in this section impact only the primary unit.
+All **yellow** buttons in this section impact only the _primary_ controller.

 ![Primary Commands Interface](images/commands_02.jpg)